home-furnishing-nordic/semver-release-manager/README.md

-# GitHub Release Manager
+# GitHub Semver Release Manager

-A Github Action to automatically bump tag version and generate release on your masters branch, on merge, with the latest SemVer formatted version.
+A Github Action to automatically bump tag version and generate release on your master branch on each commit with the latest SemVer formatted version.

 ## Usage